ChristosGkovaris/Python-Essentials/README.md

-# Python Collections Essentials
+# Python Essentials

-Welcome to the "Code Examples" repository, where you'll find a collection of Python scripts covering various concepts such as dictionary manipulation, tuple operations, list sorting, and more.
+Welcome to the "Python Essentials" repository, where you'll find a collection of Python scripts covering various concepts .

 ## Code Instructions